Martin Luther King & Civil Rights Free Tour

 - Open on Sat

-On this free tour, we'll gain insight into Martin Luther King's life and his vital contributions to society.
+On this free tour, we will gain insight into Martin Luther King's life by exploring his birthplace and understanding his contributions to society.

 Description

-At the indicated time, we'll meet at Auburn Avenue to begin this free civil rights tour of Atlanta and learn about Martin Luther King's legacy in Georgia's capital city.
+At the indicated time, we will meet at Auburn Avenue to begin this free civil rights tour of Atlanta and learn about Martin Luther King's legacy in Georgia's capital city.

-During the tour, we'll explore the history of the civil rights movement in the United States, focusing on the life of one of the most renowned activists.
+During the tour, we will delve into the history of the civil rights movement in the United States with a focus on Martin Luther King.

-We'll trace Martin Luther King's life by passing key locations, including the exterior of his childhood home and the Ebenezer Baptist Church, significant to his family.
-We'll also visit the burial site of Martin Luther King and his wife.
+We will trace the life of Martin Luther King by visiting significant locations such as his childhood home and the Ebenezer Baptist Church associated with his family.
+We will also visit the burial place of Martin Luther King and his wife.

-Next, we'll discuss the history of the African-American community and review recent equality laws as we walk through the International Civil Rights Walk of Fame.
+Next, we will discuss the history of the African-American community and review recently implemented equality laws as we walk through the International Civil Rights Walk of Fame.

-Additional stops include Wheat Street Church and the oldest fire station in Atlanta, both of which played significant roles in racial integration.
-We will also view several notable urban art murals.
+Our next stops will include Wheat Street Church and the oldest fire station in Atlanta, both significant to racial integration.
+Additionally, we will view several striking urban art murals.

-After 2 hours of sightseeing, we'll conclude the free tour at Jackson Street Bridge.
+After 2 hours of sightseeing, we will conclude the free tour at Jackson Street Bridge.

 Prices